bacionejs/editor/README.md

 Q: How do I try the built-in games?
 A: After you start the editor, click the run icon to play a game (it will run whichever game contains the cursor)

-Q: How do I stop game?
+Q: How do I stop a game?
 A: Click the run icon.

 Q: How do I copy/paste for external?